Logic Functions

 The functions in this section are used to represent logical branching in a

 declarative manner.
-Each of these functions require either Pred
+Each of these functions require either Preds or

 predicate functions in their input.
 Since these functions work